2022 – 2023 Applications

 St. Mary's County Public Schools Head Start provides a comprehensive child and family development program for low-income children ages three to five and their families.

 Pre-K 4 programs are held at elementary schools with a few exceptions.
 Children who reside in the Lettie Marshall Dent, Mechanicsville, and White Marsh school zones attend Pre-K 4 at Lettie Marshall Dent.
-Children who reside in the Town Creek school zone attend Pre-K 4 at Green Holly Elementary.
+Children who reside in the Town Creek and Evergreen school zones attend Pre-K 4 at Town Creek.
 A limited number of Pre-Kindergarten 3 spaces are available in several Title I Schools.

 Disclosure of Student Records